ayeshalatif1/FAQ-ACCORDION/README.md

 ### Continued development

 The javascript logics can be furthur improved.
-I implemented the section with the idea that first came to mind when i decided to implement this project and hwich was using display property of css.
-The code can be furthur improved by avoiding repeated code.

 ## Author